Versioning, Patching, and Upgrading an Application

 Copy

 When installing an application from an application package in development mode, the version and patch are explicitly specified.
-However, when the application is installed normally, such as:
+However, when the application is installed using the following command:

 Copy